SpicySyntax/sub-track/README.md

 5. Tap "Add"

 ### Moving your data to a new device/browser
-Under `History` you can export your data as a sqlite file using the `Export DB` button.
-Once that file is on your new device, you can import it using the `Import from DB` button.
+Under `History` you can export your data as a sqlite file using the `Export Data` button.
+Once that file is on your new device, you can import it using the `Import Data` button.

 ## Development
 see [USAGE.md](./USAGE.md)